After logging on to the system for the first time, you will see the main screen:

 It is currently empty.
 The first thing you will need to do is to associate an AWS account so you can start backing up EC2 instances.
-Depending on the edition of CPM you registered to, you can associate one or more AWS accounts.
+Depending on the edition of N2WS you registered to, you can associate one or more AWS accounts.
 Click the Accounts button in the top panel and then click Add New Account.

 In the Add New Account screen (Figure 3‑3):